frandiego/zubale-test/README.md

 * I would create dags for real-time, near-real-time and batch ingestion processes.
 * I would create sensors to generate alerts and add events.
 * I would generate a database using oltp type dbt with medallion structure (bronze, silver and gold schemas).

+### AI
+I would create a service to implement piepelines with ai using `Vertex` the Google MLops service that allows to implement this kind of pipelines, even in real time.
+But my experience tells me that it is very expensive (in resources and cloud billing) this kind of solutions so I would go to third party services to solve them.
+For example:
+* I would solve the `identity resolution` problem using pipelines provided by [segment](https://segment.com/blog/identity-resolution/),
+* I would apply real-time recommendation system using [recombee](https://www.recombee.com/)
+* I would add artificial intelligence to the dashboards using [Looker](https://cloud.google.com/looker?hl=en) which now includes artificial intelligence to make dashboards.